oschrenk/notes/illustrator.md

 First off: I hate the interface.
 Most of the things are so counterintuitive.

+## Single Window Interface

+ Is a workspace setting.
+Select `Window > Application Frame` to toggle.

 ## Close Path ##

 **Close a Path Automatically**